Mechanism

 Account intelligence from real cold-call conversations.

 Most account-intelligence tools start with databases and intent feeds.
-Coseek starts with what decision-makers actually say on the phone: pain, current stack, timing, objections, stakeholders, referrals, and the reason a meeting should or should not be booked.
+This starts with what decision-makers actually say on the phone: pain, current stack, timing, objections, stakeholders, referrals, and whether a meeting should happen.

 Positioning